-The Strength To Fight Indictable Criminal Offenses
+The Strength To Fight Charges For Indictable Criminal Offenses In New Jersey

 In New Jersey, the most severe criminal acts are called indictable offenses.
 Other states refer to these crimes as felonies.
 Indictable offenses carry penalties that can permanently damage your future if you do not have an attorney to defend you.

 When you need someone to fight for your rights following a charge for an indictable offense, you can turn to Law Offices of Melissa Rosenblum, LLC.
-We provide strong criminal defense for clients in Atlantic City, Pleasantville and the surrounding communities.
+We provide strong criminal defense for clients in Atlantic City and the surrounding communities.
 Our founding attorney, Melissa Rosenblum, is one of just 25 women in New Jersey who is a certified criminal trial attorney.

 What To Know About The Charges You Face